 My earliest memory has me around three years on the planet.
 I picture myself on my own, though that seems unlikely.
-I am transfixed.
-Stopped at a curve in the wall, besides the pavement.
-Transfixed by a metal toy car that is sitting on the wall.
+I am transfixed, stopped at a curve in the wall, besides the pavement: transfixed by a metal toy car that is sitting on the wall.
 I know it’s not mine.
 I know I want it.
-I take that car…
+I take the car.

 The Collection House holds what has become a body of work over the past few years.
 Poems have been my main focus.
 Poems of pain, poems of passion, poems of presence, poems of love, poems of healing.
 Poems grasping with a present moment reality.
 Always some element of transformation inherent in the recognition of, the ventilation of, the naming of what is there.